Select a program of interest and we’ll connect you with trade schools that match your goals.

 Erwin Technical College is a Public, 2-year in Tampa, FL.
 Graduates gain job-ready skills that align with employer demand across FL.

-Orange Technical College is a Public, <2-year in Orlando, FL serving about 189 students and accredited by Council on Occupational Education.
+Sheridan Technical College is a Public, 2-year in Hollywood, FL serving about 1,352 students and accredited by Council on Occupational Education.
 Graduates gain job-ready skills that align with employer demand across FL.

 Florida State College at Jacksonville is a Public, 4-year in Jacksonville, FL.
 Graduates gain job-ready skills that align with employer demand across FL.

-Atlantic Technical College is a Public, 2-year in Coconut Creek, FL.
+Atlantic Technical College is a Public, 2-year in Coconut Creek, FL serving about 3,000 students and accredited by Council on Occupational Education.
 Graduates gain job-ready skills that align with employer demand across FL.

 Many local jurisdictions, such as Miami-Dade County or the City of Jacksonville, require licensing for electricians.
 This often includes: